egonw/SARS-CoV-2-Queries/docs/index.md

 Translators: Yayamamo, Marvin Martens, Sharon and Carolina Prado, Tiago Lubiana

 License: [CC-BY-SA 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/)

+WARNING: for the past two years the data in this book was regularly updated.
+Content was added in the first year at a regular basis.
+There is still a lot of SARS-CoV-2 knowledge in Wikidata to be summarized, but the updates have become irregular.
+Check this [version history](https://github.com/egonw/SARS-CoV-2-Queries/commits/master) for the most recent updates.
+Updated translations and other contributions are still welcome.

 This book is written in Markdown with additional instructions that are preprocessed.
 This project was started after [this tweet by Maulik Kamdar](https://twitter.com/maulikkamdar/status/1239599404098740225)